Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 4.5 Summer Salary.
-Any earnings paid through NC State for work performed by 9-month faculty between May 16 and August 15, including Maymester instruction.
+Any earnings paid through NC State for work performed by 9-month faculty during the Summer period, as defined above, including Maymester instruction.

 4.6.
 Dual Employment.
 Payment to an NC State employee for services provided by the individual to another North Carolina state agency or UNC institution on a part-time or contractual basis.
 Approval must be obtained from the supervisor of the NC State position before the service is provided in order to ascertain whether the obligation will interfere with the job duties and commitments of the primary position.
 If approved, all payments for the employee’s services must be sent (along with State Form CP-30) from the borrowing agency to the University Budget Office and paid through the University Payroll Office.

-5.1 EPA Non-Faculty and Faculty and County Operations Support Staff.
-All additional compensation for full-time employees for the fiscal year (for 12-month employees) -- or for the academic year (for 9-month employees) --may not exceed 20% of the Base Salary without advance authorization of the Vice Chancellor or Dean (not designee).
+5.1 EHRA Non-Faculty and Faculty and County Operations Support Staff.
+All additional compensation for full-time employees for the fiscal year (for 12-month employees) — or for the academic year (for 9-month employees) –may not exceed 20% of the Base Salary without advance authorization of the Vice Chancellor or Dean (not designee).
 Additional compensation for part-time employees taking on additional effort should be accomplished by adjusting the FTE, not to exceed 100% FTE.

-5.2 SPA Employees.
-All additional compensation for the fiscal year may not exceed 20% of the Base Salary for full-time SPA employees without advance authorization of the Office of State Human Resources.
-(Additional compensation for part-time SPA employees taking on additional effort should be effected by adjusting the FTE, not to exceed 100% FTE).
+5.2 SHRA Employees.
+All additional compensation for the fiscal year may not exceed 20% of the Base Salary for full-time SHRA employees without advance authorization of the UNC System Office.
+(Additional compensation for part-time SHRA employees taking on additional effort should be accomplished by adjusting the FTE, not to exceed 1.0 FTE).

 5.3 All types of additional compensation paid by the University that are not included in the employee’s Base Salary are considered additional compensation for the purpose of calculating additional compensation maximums during the individual’s appointment period (20%) and during summer for 9-month faculty (33.33%).
 See sections 4.4.2 and 4.5 of this regulation.